RSNA/AI-Deep-Learning-Lab-2022/sessions/nci-idc/README.md

 * [IDC Segmentation primer: using nnU-Net for segmenting abdominal organs in chest CT](https://github.com/ImagingDataCommons/IDC-Examples/blob/master/notebooks/IDC_segmentation_primer.ipynb)
 * [Introduction to exploring clinical data in IDC](https://github.com/ImagingDataCommons/IDC-Examples/blob/master/notebooks/clinical_data_intro.ipynb)

+A growing number of AI models available as Colab notebooks accompanied by demonstrations of applying them to data in IDC is available in the [ModelHub.AI](http://app.modelhub.ai/) platform.

 ## Support and additional resources

 * You can contact IDC support by sending email to support@canceridc.dev or posting your question on [IDC User forum](https://discourse.canceridc.dev).